Purpose of category:

 Types of animals served:

-Applicants should include one or more of the following:
+Applicants should include the following:

 - Focus: Programs that have a primary focus on providing basic veterinary care